mickknutson/spring_security_course/chapter02/README.md

 ## Section Details
-In this section, we'll apply a minimal Spring Security configuration to start addressing our first finding—inadvertent privilege escalation due to a lack of URL protection.
+In this section, we'll apply a minimal Spring Security configuration to start addressing our first finding—inadvertent privilege escalation due to the lack of URL protection.

 In this section, we will cover the following topics: